WITH US

 Domestic Violence and Stalking Defenses

-Stalking is not an individual act but a series of constant offensive behaviors.
-The NCADV states that every one in six women and every one in nineteen men had prior experience of being stalked.
-Stalking is an admissible problem in relationships that are violent in nature but it gets scarier when the same thing happens with a former or current partner.
+Stalking is not an isolated incident but a series of persistent offensive behaviors.
+According to the NCADV, one in six women and one in nineteen men have experienced stalking.
+While stalking is already unnerving in violent relationships, it becomes even more alarming when it involves a former or current partner.

 Understand What Domestic Violence Is

-- You have lived together as partners or are current or former partners and have a child together.
+- Living together as partners, or being former or current partners with a child together.

-- You have a former or current sexual relationship with the offender.
+- Having a former or current sexual relationship with the offender.

-- You are both a parent and a child, or
+- Being a parent and a child, or

-- Some other familial relationship prevails between you and the offender.
+- Having some other familial relationship with the offender.

-Under Section 6102-Title 23-DOMESTIC RELATIONS, domestic violence related crimes incorporate within them causing someone any sort of physical injuries recklessly, any form of sexual assault, rape.
-It also includes threatening someone of inevitable bodily injuries, incest with or without any deadly weapon.
-As well as indecent assault, sexually abusing minors, falsely imprisoning under Pennsylvania law and intentionally acting in a way that puts another person in reasonable fear of bodily harm, including following them despite their lack of authority.
+Under Section 6102-Title 23-DOMESTIC RELATIONS, domestic violence crimes encompass physical injuries caused recklessly, any form of sexual assault or rape, threatening bodily harm, incest with or without a deadly weapon, indecent assault, sexual abuse of minors, false imprisonment, and intentionally instilling reasonable fear of bodily harm by following the victim without authority.

 How to Know You Are Being Stalked?

-According to Pennsylvania law, stalking is any act or communication that is intended to put someone else into reasonable fear of bodily injury or to cause substantial emotional distress.
-According to Section 2709.1-Title 18-CRIMES AND OFFENCES, there may be more than one act in a course of conduct.
-When you are stalked once, it is a first-degree misdemeanor but becomes a felony when:
+According to Pennsylvania law, stalking is any act or communication that intends to cause reasonable fear of bodily injury or substantial emotional distress.
+Section 2709.1-Title 18-CRIMES AND OFFENCES states that stalking can involve multiple acts as part of a course of conduct.
+Initially, stalking is a first-degree misdemeanor, but it becomes a felony when:

-- The offender has a record of committing violent acts towards the same family member, or
+- The offender has a history of violent acts towards the same family member.

-- When the victim has a PFA(Protection From Abuse Order) against the offender.
+- The victim has a Protection From Abuse Order (PFA) against the offender.

 Stalking Behaviors, Penalties for Stalking and Defenses to Stalking